gopinathsjsu/team-project-hello-202/README.md

 Team Members:

-- Adam Hashoush
+- Adam Hashoush (015970357)
-- Josef Bustamante
+- Josef Bustamante (015530827)
-- Karan Tyagi (Branch : <a href="https://github.com/gopinathsjsu/team-project-hello-202/tree/karan_develop">karan_develop</a>)
+- Karan Tyagi (015908932) (Branch : <a href="https://github.com/gopinathsjsu/team-project-hello-202/tree/karan_develop">karan_develop</a>)
 - Priyank Bardolia

 ## Responsibilities

 <b>Front End</b>: Josef Bustamante and Priyank Bardolia <br>
 <b>Back End</b>: Adam Hashoush and Karan Tyagi

+### Contributions
+Karan and Adam worked on the backend.
+After designing the schema of the tables and APIs they each took up parts of each to implement.
+Karan deployed the database on RDS and the flask application on elastic beanstalk while Adam worked on documentation, testing and verification. <br>

+Josef and Priyank worked on the frontend.
+Both Josef and Priyank set up the directory structure, npm modules, configurations and UI wireframes.
+Josef and Priyank did a mix of individual and pair programming to implement the UI component, styling and integration with the backend.

 ### <a href="https://github.com/gopinathsjsu/team-project-hello-202/projects/1">Project Board</a>